vtexdocs/dev-portal-content/docs/vtex-io/Storefront-Guides/styling-your-store/vtex-io-documentation-using-css-handles-for-store-customization.md

 ![css handles customization applied to the menuItem](https://cdn.jsdelivr.net/gh/vtexdocs/dev-portal-content@main/images/vtex-io-documentation-using-css-handles-for-store-customization-1.png)

-As you have seen, CSS handles are used to overwrite a store's default style and, thus, independently customize a type of block separate from the rest of the theme.
-Note that the change above was applied to all `menu-item` blocks.
+As demonstrated, CSS handles can be used to overwrite the default styles of a storefront, allowing for independent customization of specific blocks within a store theme.
+Note that the change above was applied universally to all `menu-item` blocks.

 To independently customize a single `menu-item` block, you should use the  `blockClass` prop.